yourdevkalki/arbitrum-vibekit/typescript/lib/mcp-tools/emberai-mcp/README.md

 ## **Introduction**

-Ember is a powerful MCP server that enables AI agents to interact with any LLM, framework, provider or protocol without custom implementations.
+Ember Onchain Actions is a powerful MCP server that enables AI agents to interact with any DeFi protocol or crypto provider without custom implementations.
 It can act as a one-stop solution for managing and executing complex DeFi operations on various chains.
-Developers can harness Ember’s rich market data, social signals, and event infrastructure to create custom DeFi strategies.
+Developers can harness Ember’s rich intent-based action infrastructure in combination with Vibekit's market data, social signals, and event infrastructure to create custom DeFi strategies.

 - **Built for LLMs:** Simple, well-documented interfaces that let agents dynamically select and compose tools.